 In Queensland, if a person is convicted of a Burglary offence, then the court could impose one of the following penalties:

 Yes.
+The facts of your burglary or robbery case will determine which defences will be available for you.
 The following defences may be available to you:

 You have the right to remain silent.
 You DO have to provide the police with your name, date of birth and contact details.
 You should NOT answer any questions, make any statement or participate in any interview with the police.
 You should be polite to the officer but insist that you want to talk to your lawyer.
 You have the right to telephone a friend, relative or lawyer.